Agoric/documentation/main/guides/orchestration/getting-started/contract-walkthrough/cross-chain-unbond.md

 The `orchestrateAll` function links the flows from the flows file to the contract logic.
 In this case, it links the `unbondAndTransfer` flow.
 The `publicFacet` exposes the `makeUnbondAndTransferInvitation` method, which creates a Zoe invitation to allow users to make an offer for the unbonding and transferring process.

+### `start` function

 The following code defines the `start` function of the contract that is returned by a call to `withOrchestration` with [`contract` function](#contract-function) as a parameter.
-In essence `contract` function is the entry point or `start` function of this contract with some orchestration setup.
+In essence `contract` function is the entry point or `start` function of this contract with some Orchestration setup.

 ```js
 export const start = withOrchestration(contract);
 ```

----

 ## Flows: `unbond.flows.js`

-This file contains the orchestration flow that performs the unbonding and transferring of assets across chains.
+This file contains the Orchestration flow that performs the unbonding and transferring of assets across chains.

 ### Flow Function: `unbondAndTransfer`